isomorphic-software/smartclient-docs/classes/SplitPane.md

 *   The two DataSources must have a Many-To-One relationship declared via [DataSourceField.foreignKey](DataSourceField.md#attr-datasourcefieldforeignkey), so that [ListGrid.fetchRelatedData](ListGrid_2.md#method-listgridfetchrelateddata) can be used on the target pane.
 A common example of this would be navigation from a source pane that's a [TreeGrid](TreeGrid.md#class-treegrid) to a [ListGrid](ListGrid_1.md#class-listgrid) target.
 *   The two DataSources must be the same, so that the record selected in the source pane can be displayed in the target pane via simply calling [setData()](DetailViewer.md#method-detailviewersetdata).
 This would apply, for example, if the source pane is a [ListGrid](ListGrid_1.md#class-listgrid) and the target is a [DynamicForm](DynamicForm.md#class-dynamicform), so that [editRecord()](DynamicForm.md#method-dynamicformeditrecord) gets called, or if the target is a [DetailViewer](DetailViewer.md#class-detailviewer).

-For purposes of this check, if the pane is not itself a component, we will use the first component we can find in a breath-first search of the hierarchy underneath it, skipping over [search forms](SearchForm.md#class-searchform).
-If the pane is itself a [search form](SearchForm.md#class-searchform), it will never load related data.
-Note that one or more records must be selected in the source component for related data to be loaded (which should be automatically true for [auto-navigation](#attr-splitpaneautonavigate)). and only one inner pane component (or the pane itself) will receive the related data, even if multiple inner components meet the requirements.
+For purposes of this check, if the pane is not itself a component, we will use the first component we can find in a breath-first search of the hierarchy underneath it.
+Note that one or more records must be selected in the source component for related data to be loaded (which should be automatically true for [auto-navigation](#attr-splitpaneautonavigate)).

 Even if we can't load related data into the target pane by the above rules, we'll still show the target pane if it's not already visible, except during [auto-navigation](#attr-splitpaneautonavigate).

-Defaults:

-*   The default `target` is "list" if the [listPane](#attr-splitpanelistpane) is present, otherwise "detail".
+The default `target` is "list" if the [listPane](#attr-splitpanelistpane) is present, otherwise "detail".

-*   The title applied to the target pane is based on [SplitPane.listPaneTitleTemplate](#attr-splitpanelistpanetitletemplate) if the target pane is the `listPane`, otherwise [SplitPane.detailPaneTitleTemplate](#attr-splitpanedetailpanetitletemplate).
+The title applied to the target pane is based on [SplitPane.listPaneTitleTemplate](#attr-splitpanelistpanetitletemplate) if the target pane is the `listPane`, otherwise [SplitPane.detailPaneTitleTemplate](#attr-splitpanedetailpanetitletemplate).

-*   The source pane usually does not need to be specified: if the target pane is the `detailPane`, the default source pane is the `listPane` if present, otherwise the [SplitPane.navigationPane](#attr-splitpanenavigationpane).
+The source pane usually does not need to be specified: if the target pane is the `detailPane`, the default source pane is the `listPane` if present, otherwise the [SplitPane.navigationPane](#attr-splitpanenavigationpane).
 If the target pane is the `listPane`, the source pane is always the `navigationPane`.

 ### Parameters